-Author contributions: Hapshy V wrote and edited the manuscript in addition to contributing to the literature review, Imburgio S wrote and edited the manuscript in addition to contributing to the literature review, Sanekommu H wrote and edited the manuscript, Nightingale B wrote and edited the manuscript, Hossain M edited and supervised the manuscript, Patel S edited and supervised the manuscript.
+Author contributions: Hapshy V wrote and edited the manuscript in addition to contributing to the literature review; Imburgio S wrote and edited the manuscript in addition to contributing to the literature review; Sanekommu H wrote and edited the manuscript; Nightingale B wrote and edited the manuscript; Hossain MA and Taj S edited and supervised the manuscript; Patel S edited and supervised the manuscript.

 Corresponding author: Vera Hapshy, DO, Doctor, Department of Internal Medicine, Jersey Shore University Medical Center, 1945 NJ-33, Neptune, NJ 07753, United States. vera.hapshy@hmhn.org